Arjunmurali666/EC2_using_Ansible/README.md

 # EC2_using_Ansible
 ## This is an ansible playbook to create an AWS ec2 instance.
-You need to configure the AWS ID & key and install python boto3 before running the playbook.
+You need to configure the AWS ID & key and install python boto3 in the Ansible master server before running the playbook.

 ```ansible
 ---